Zoological-Society-of-London/rlpi/README.md

 "class_realms/terrestrial_lpi_rc_p1970_Nearctic_Mammalia.txt"	1	0.175804093567251
 ```

-For now, ignore the 'group' and 'weighting' columns as this is a single group.
-This references a single 'population' data file (the raw data) in the **class_realms** folder which in this case contains population counts for Neartic mammals (again, have a a look), in the following format:
+For now, ignore the 'group' and 'weighting' columns as they are not used for a single group.
+This infile references a single 'population' data file (the raw data) in the class_realms folder which, in this case, contains population counts for Nearctic mammals (again, have a look) in the following format:

 first six lines of **class_realms/terrestrial_lpi_rc_p1970_Nearctic_Mammalia.txt**: